open-sauced/docs/docs/contributing/introduction-to-contributing.md

 ## Issues

-If you plan to contribute a change based on an open issue, please assign yourself by commenting on the following word `.take`.
-Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.
+If you wish to work on an open issue, please comment on the issue with `.take` and it will be assigned to you.
+If an issue is not assigned, it is assumed to be open for anyone to work on.
+Please assign yourself to an issue before beginning work on it to avoid conflicts.

-If you would like to contribute to the project for the first time, please consider joining checking the [bug](https://github.com/open-sauced/open-sauced/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%90%9B+bug%22) or [good first issue](https://github.com/open-sauced/open-sauced/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labels.
+If you are contributing to the project for the first time, please consider checking the [bug](https://github.com/open-sauced/hot/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%90%9B+bug%22) or [good first issue](https://github.com/open-sauced/hot/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labels.

-Also, all questions are welcomed.
+In case you get stuck, please feel free to ask for help in the [Discord](https://discord.gg/U2peSNf23P) server or GitHub Discussions.

+Please note that we have a [code of conduct](./code-of-conduct.md), please follow it in all your interactions with the project and it's contributors.

 ## Triage team